opensupporter/osdi-docs/README.md

 |	type*	| A reference to a single resource of type 'type'
 |	string	| A string
 |	datetime| A date and time representation.
 In JSON this is a string.
 The contents of this attribute shall be  ISO 8601
+| hash	| A complex attribute represented by a JSON hash

 In the description of string types, sometimes the specification will list a set of acceptable values such as